botzero/RESEC2018/index.md

 9. Mobile App Security and App Market Security

-10. Side Channel Attacks, Covert Channel

-11. Web Security, DDOS, Botnet
+10. Web Security, DDOS, Botnet

-12. Network Security, Wireless Network Security

-13. Intrusion Detection, Anomaly Detection, insider attacks

-14. Secure Multi-Party Computation, User/Company Data Privacy, Data Leakage

-15. Blockchain

-16. Secured communication and network surveillance

-17. Security in the new emerging ecosystem/business/applications

-18. Security and privacy issues related to connected vehicles

 The submissions will be peer-reviewed by at least three program committee members.
 In alignment, with the spirit of the workshop, an effort will be made to include at least one academic researcher and one industry practitioner for every paper.
 The workshop organizers will make acceptance decision based on the reviews provided by the program committee members.
 COI will be carefully handled during the reviewing process.